Red Shield Appeal

 - Youth drop-in centres and support programs

 - Emergency and disaster relief – including immediate crisis support and long-term recovery

-- Drug and alcohol rehabilitation
+- Drug and alcohol addiction recovery and rehabilitation

-- Employment services and training programs
+- Employment training programs

 - Rural and outback chaplains

-- Court and prison chaplains
+- Prison chaplains

 - Chaplains to emergency service personnel